-In other studies, treatment with Metoprolol Succinate extended-release tablets produced an improvement in left ventricular ejection fraction.
-Metoprolol Succinate extended-release tablet was also shown to delay the increase in left ventricular end-systolic and end-diastolic volumes after 6 months of treatment.
+In other studies, treatment with Metoprolol Succinate extended-release produced an improvement in left ventricular ejection fraction.
+Metoprolol Succinate extended-release was also shown to delay the increase in left ventricular end-systolic and end-diastolic volumes after 6 months of treatment.

-In man, absorption of metoprolol is rapid and complete.
-Plasma levels following oral administration of conventional metoprolol tablets, however, approximate 50% of levels following intravenous administration, indicating about 50% first-pass metabolism.
-Metoprolol crosses the blood-brain barrier and has been reported in the CSF in a concentration 78% of the simultaneous plasma concentration.
+Adults: In man, absorption of metoprolol is rapid and complete.
+Plasma levels following oral administration of conventional metoprolol tablets, however, approximate 50% of levels following intravenous administration, indicating about 50% first-pass metabolism. metoprolol crosses the blood-brain barrier and has been reported in the CSF in a concentration 78% of the simultaneous plasma concentration.